$\beta$-coalescents and stable Galton-Watson trees: Introduction

-\end{prop} The distribution of $Z$ corresponds to the expected limit distribution in the Conjecture of \cite{ad:farplt} for the number of cuts needed to isolate the root in general GW trees.
+The distribution of $Z$ corresponds to the expected limit distribution in the Conjecture that is stated at the end of the introduction in \cite{ad:farplt} for the number of cuts needed to isolate the root in general GW trees.
 (Notice that in the conjecture, one choose an internal node $x\in T$ with probability proportional to $k_x(T)$ whereas in Section \ref{sec:framework} one choose an internal node $x\in T$ with probability proportional to $k_x(T)-1$.)
 In particular, $Z$ is distributed as the height of a random leaf of the normalized Lévy tree with branching mechanism $\psi(\lambda)=\lambda^\gamma$.